jjchern/bartik.weight/README.md

 # Installation

-You can install the released version of bartik.weight from Github with:
+You can install the current version of bartik.weight from Github with:

 ``` r
 # install.packages("devtools")